rawkintrevo/ibm-ai-a-thon/README.md

 This projects needs:

--[ ] Github URL which contains
+- [ ] Github URL which contains
--[ ] AI Model,
+- [ ] AI Model,
 -- (predict when a station is going to be 'out of bikes') -- Show when station is low and othe nearby stations are low.
--[x] Input data and output results # no input data / output data- that's downloaded and created in R/T from json feed. but you do need to create a local divy shim to run , even though its cheap trash
+- [x] Input data and output results # no input data / output data- that's downloaded and created in R/T from json feed. but you do need to create a local divy shim to run , even though its cheap trash
--[x] UI (if any) and
+- [x] UI (if any) and
--[x] a readme to run the code
+- [x] a readme to run the code

+## Table of Contents

+- 'Live' Demo (and video)
+- Overview and Problem Statement
+- The Divvy Bike Data Source
+- Solution Architecture
+- Merging this Into Current Products
+- Some Example Models
+- Highlights
+- Conclusion
+- Reference

-### 'Live' Demo
+## 'Live' Demo

 This product is 100% cloud native, and running on Kubernetes.
 See the "live-demo" at http://ai-a-thon.us-south.containers.appdomain.cloud (note, bc IBM's K8s clusters are wicked expensive, this is only "on" at certain times.
 Hopefully there is a demo portion or the judges can let me know and I'll fire it up for y'all to kick the tires)

-### Overview / Problem Statement
+## Overview / Problem Statement

 _Prompts: 4_
 who will benefit from project (ds are a dime per 3 dozen anymore)

+Buzz words: "The journey to being a real-time enterprise."
+"Timely extraction of value from data"
+"Building the real-time enterprise requires new ways to process streams of actionable data" "Data engineers face new challenges"
+"Batch processing is not suitable for new challenges" "New Standards emerging for DS/Data engineers"
+"Choice is vital"
 Background / problem- The world is moving faster, data scientists are becoming cheaper, but WatsonIoT Analtyics is locked in to an archaic model.